etture/dev-connect-yonsei/README.md

 - request body

   - must include freelancer idx
-  - must include sort scheme, whether to sort projects by start_date, end_date, or pay
+  - must include sort scheme, whether to sort projects by start_date, end_date, pay, or registered_at
   - must include asc/desc, whether to sort project in ascending or descending order

   ```
   {
       "freelancer_idx": freelancer idx (REQUIRED),
-      "sort_scheme": "start_date" OR "end_date" OR "pay" (REQUIRED),
+      "sort_scheme": "start_date" OR "end_date" OR "pay" OR "registered_at" (REQUIRED),
       "asc_desc": "asc" OR "desc" (REQUIRED)
   }
   ```